 Where’s the best place to buy a pole and get training on how to use it if you’re a beginner?

-X Pole, Lupit Pole, Lil Mynx and there are a few newer brands out there I may not have heard of yet.
-There’s a new LED programmable pole that’s in testing and looks to release soon called Pole FX.
-That looks pretty cool and has some big names backing it up.
+X Pole, Lupit Pole, Lil Mynx; and, there are a few newer brands out there I may not have heard of yet.
+There’s a new LED programmable pole that’s in testing and looks to being released soon called Pole FX that looks pretty cool, and has some big names backing it up.

 Where did you go to get your beginner lessons?